Lambda-X-Master/iOS/README.md

 🚫 Note: All lines that start with 🚫 are instructions and should be deleted before this is posted to your portfolio.
 This is intended to be a guideline.
 Feel free to add your own flare to it.

+🚫 The numbers 1️⃣ through 5️⃣ next to each item represent the week that part of the docs needs to be comepleted by.
+Make sure to delete the numbers by the end of Labs.

+🚫 Each student has a required minimum number of meaningful PRs each week per the rubric.
+Contributing to docs does NOT count as a PR to meet your weekly requirements.

 ## 4️⃣ Contributors

 🚫Add contributor info below, make sure add images and edit the social links for each member.
 Add or delete these place-holders as needed